|

 RECENT SIGHTINGS BLOG

-We meet in Lot C, the small, unmarked, paved lot just north of the Community Gardens and Snag Row on the way to Lot D, the Dog Area parking lot (We park in the handicapped parking for the concert venue, but it is not restricted to handicapped-only the rest of the time).
-It is usually most recognizable by the arrival of several cars just before and at the Start Time.
+We meet in Lot C, the small paved lot just north of the Community Gardens, on the way to Lot D, the Dog Area parking lot (We park in the handicapped parking for the concert venue, but it is not restricted to handicapped-only the rest of the time).
+It is usually most recognizable by the arrival of several cars just before and at the Start Time, though there is also a small sign.

 Be prepared with good shoes or boots (as appropriate), proper clothing, snack, etc. In winter, tall rubber boots are sometimes necessary.